robmclaughliniv/robmclaughl.in/cursor-memory-bank/activeContext.md

 # Active Context

 *This document tracks the current focus, recent activities, immediate next steps, and important decisions or patterns relevant to the ongoing work.
-It's a snapshot of the project's current state. **Updated: April 4, 2025 (Post-Launch)**.*
+It's a snapshot of the project's current state. **Updated: April 5, 2025 (Post-CSP Fix)**.*

 ## Current Focus

-*   **Primary:** Polishing the homepage UI to achieve a retro-futuristic CRT monitor aesthetic.
+*   **Primary:** Polishing the homepage UI to achieve a retro-futuristic CRT monitor aesthetic (effects restored).
 *   **Long-term Vision:** Evolve the page into a "lofi vibe generator" inspired by lofi.cafe, featuring:
     *   An integrated audio player.
     *   AI-driven visuals.
     *   Clickable "channels" to change music and visuals.
     *   Links/elements connecting to subdomains showcasing web experiments.

-## Recent Changes (Since March 23, 2025)
+## Recent Changes (Since April 4, 2025)

+*   Troubleshot and resolved a "flash then black screen" issue occurring after deployment.
+*   Identified the cause as the CloudFront Content Security Policy (CSP) blocking necessary inline scripts used by Next.js.
+*   Temporarily relaxed the CSP `script-src` directive to include `'unsafe-inline'` via Terraform to allow the site to render correctly.
+*   Restored CRT visual effects code that was temporarily commented out during troubleshooting.
 *   Successful initial deployment of the site to `robmclaughl.in`.
 *   Refined the CRT visual effects applied to the background video component (`HeroBackground`).
 *   Implemented security improvements following post-launch security review.